 Some of the major sectors in Vancouver include mining, forestry, IT, tourism and building.

 Working in Vancouver requires a valid visa unless you have citizenship or residency.
-The Government of Canada’s Immigration website is the best place to explore visa and work permit options.
+Find out in our column on visas about your options if you’re looking to come and work in Canada.

 Areas of Vancouver

 Vancouver has a big diversity of areas, from bustling Downtown to quieter suburbs close to nature.
 Here are some of the best for house buyers looking to buy in Vancouver.